jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

           closecontextEnabled: true
     ```

-- Default service account doesn't have permission to launch Pod
+- Default service account doesn't have permission to launch Pod.

+> The idea is to use for all deployers (dataflow or partition handlers) to use the same Service Account with the same permissions.
+Following command gives full access to the pods within environment.

     kubectl create clusterrolebinding dev-lab --clusterrole cluster-admin --serviceaccount=dev-lab:default